 - The display panel emits coloured light from almost the entirety of one side

-- It can record and process still and moving images (with inbuilt cameras)
+- It can record and process and display still and moving images

-- It can record, process and playback sounds (with an inbuilt microphone and speaker)
+- It can record, process and playback sound

 - It can send to and receive information from to a vast worldwide network of information

-- It can tell what direction it is pointing (using a built in magnetometer)
+- It can tell what direction it is facing

-- It can tell what speed it is travelling (using a built in accelerometer)
+- It can tell what speed it is travelling (or if it is moving at all)

 Developing New Ideas For App Publications

-Looking at the device capabilities suggests a categorisation between possible methods that might either process received data to create new material (generative) or respond to a stimulus (responsive).
-Furthermore, the results could focus on drawing the user into the virtual app space (immersive) or could use the portable nature of tablet to extend the experience into the physical space inhabited by the user (emersive).
+Looking at the device capabilities suggests a categorisation between two possible method types that either process received data to create new material (generative) or respond to a stimulus with pre-authored content (responsive).
+Furthermore, the results could focus on drawing the user into the virtual app space (immersive) or could use the portable nature of tablet to extend the experience into the physical space inhabited by the user (something I have called ’emersive’).

-- Books that project coloured light and audio into a darkened space
+- Books that project coloured ambient light and/or audio into a darkened space

-- Books that display abstracted video/audio from cameras/microphone collaged with pre-designed content
+- Books that display abstracted video/audio from cameras/microphone, collaged or augmented with pre-designed content

 - Books that contain location specific content from the internet combined with pre-authored/designed content

-- Books that require you to move between environments to experience content
+- Books that require you (instruct you?) to move between environments to experience or unlock content

 - Books that require you to perform physical tasks and record the results with the camera/microphone